California’s Wine Country

 Accommodation in Healdsburg is as luxurious and pampered as the town itself (see AirBnB’s here

 ).
 If you choose to rent a home, you'll likely be impressed with the large porches and well maintained outdoor spaces.
 Many properties have hot tubs or even pools.
 There are also villas and luxurious hotels and inns to choose from.
 Prices are a bit higher than elsewhere in Sonoma Valley and you can expect to pay at least $300 a night up to almost $1000 a night.

 A few more of our favorites include these houses:

-with a pool near the vineyards.
+with an infinity pool overlooking the vineyards.
 It has 4 bedrooms and is only minutes from the middle of town.
 With ample outdoor space along with a a comfortable living room, fully-equipped kitchen, and cozy bedrooms, you'll have the time of your life here.

 in the forest with a modern kitchen, plenty of outdoor living space, a hot tub, an area of the creek to wade in, and room for everyone.
 Check out the photos!

 Located in what is technically the Russian River Valley, Guerneville is located in a natural setting amid the redwoods, Guerneville offers a more rustic vibe than many of the other towns in wine country and if your group is looking for an outdoor experience without the formalities found in other parts of wine country, then this is the place for you.
 You can take in the fresh air and listen to the flowing waters of the nearby river.

 Guerneville is known for its laid back California style.
 It's also become a popular destination as a gay vacation resort.
 Accommodation options range from simple cabins to comfortable resorts, and campgrounds (see AirBnB’s here

 ).
 Nearby amenities include cafes, food stands, and bohemian style restaurants.
 There are also more than 50 different wineries within a 20 minute drive.